Age: 5 to adult

 Players: Small Groups

-This is a simple and effective way for using freeze frames to tell a story.
-It mimics the technique of blackouts on stage – with no technical equipment required!
-Divide the class into small groups and give them the task of telling a story using a specific number of still images – between three and five images is a good number.
-Now they must work out the story and practice moving from image to image.
+A way to tell a story using freeze frames.
+It’s like using blackouts on stage – but with no technical equipment required!
+Divide the class into small groups and give them the task of telling a story using a specific number of still images – 3 is a good number.
+Make sure they practice moving from image to image.

-When the time comes for sharing the work, the teacher, or one person in each group, should take responsibility for saying ‘Open’ and ‘Close’.
-The audience should close their eyes while the first group gets into position.
-When the group has its first image ready, the designated person says ‘Open’.
+When the time comes to share the work, the audience members close their eyes while the first group gets into position.
+When the first image is ready, the teacher says “Open”.
 The audience open their eyes for a few moments and look at the scene.
-Now the same person says ‘Close’ and the audience close their eyes again.
+Now the teacher says “Close” and the audience shut their eyes again.

-Quickly, the group moves into the second position and the audience are asked to open their eyes when the group is ready.
-The process is repeated until all the still images have been shown.
-The technique has a similar effect to watching a series of photographs or a flickering film.
+Quickly, the performers move into the second position and the audience are asked to open their eyes.
+Repeat until all the images have been shown.

 DRAMA DOWNLOAD